 Grace Hill Winery and Vineyards uses grapes grown on its 8-acre vineyard, located about 25 minutes northeast of Wichita, to make both dry and sweet wines, red, white and rose'.
 The winery is open for free tastings on Fridays, Saturdays, and Sundays from Noon to 5 p.m. with no appointment necessary for groups less than eight.
 Free tours are available at 1, 2:30 and 3:30 p.m. during open hours as well.
 Tours and free tastings in their tasting room are available Monday through Thursday by appointment.

 Wyldewood Cellars opened to the public in 1994 with its elderberry wine, made from wild elderberries growing on the family’s farm.
 Now with several locations in Kansas, it’s still family owned and operated with its main operation south of Wichita, just west of Exit 33-Mulvane on I-35.
 They offer free tastings of their 32 varieties of fruit, berry and grape wines, pure elderberry juice concentrate, as well as homemade gourmet jellies, syrup and fudge.
-Wyldewood is open Monday-Saturday 9 a.m. to 6 p.m. and Sunday Noon to 5 p.m.
+The winery has been given more than 500 international awards and titles for its excellence in winemaking.
+Wyldewood is open Monday-Saturday 9 a.m. to 6 p.m. and Sunday noon to 5 p.m.

-Wheat State Distilling, Wichita’s first legal distillery since prohibition, opened in December 2013 in north Wichita.
-As an artisan distillery, Wheat State Distilling uses local quality grains to produce premium spirits including vodka, gin, whiskey, bourbon and rum.
-Owned and operated by Wichita natives, the distillery offers tastings and tours to show how Kansas wheat is turned into a bottle of vodka or whiskey.
+Wheat State Distilling, Wichita’s first legal distillery since prohibition, opened in December 2013 using local quality grains to produce premium spirits including vodka, gin, whiskey, bourbon and rum.
+Wheat State offers tastings, tours and bottle sales at its distilling facility, bar and tasting room in Old Town.